aliyeysides/configurable-javascript-todo-list/README.md

 4. listItemValueClass: the class name for all todo list item values

 ### createFormHTML
 When set to true, the script will write the todo list form onto the document.
-If set to false, you must create your own html elements.
+If set to false, you must create your own html elements and assign their id name in the config object.